-AUSTRALIAN COMMISSION ON SAFETY AND QUALITY IN HEALTH CARE For more information, ask a member of staff or visit safetyandquality.gov.au/your-rights
+AUSTRALIAN COMMISSION ON SAFETY AND QUALITY IN HEALTH CARE For more information, ask a member of staff or visit safetyandquality.gov.au/your-rights 0/2022

-Patient Experience
+Patient experience

-At the Mater, it is our Mission to provide exceptional care to all patients and their families.
+At St Vincent's, it is our Mission to provide exceptional care to all patients and their families.

 If you or your family have any concerns during your stay, please speak to your nurse, or the Nurse Unit Manager.
 We would like the opportunity to resolve your concerns as they arise.
-If you have a compliment or wish to acknowledge a staff member who has provided exceptional care, please let your Nurse Unit Manager know, or alternatively provide this information in the feedback email you will receive after discharge (see below).
+If you have a compliment or wish to acknowledge an employee who has provided exceptional care, please let your Nurse Unit Manager know, or alternatively provide this information in the feedback email you will receive after discharge (see below).